valarie-lim/internet-banking-system/README.md

 ---

 ## Cloud Deployment
-The system was first deployed to **Microsoft Azure**, demonstrating cloud-based hosting of an ASP.NET web application and database integration in a live environment.
+The system was initially deployed to **Microsoft Azure** during the project submission phase to demonstrate cloud hosting of an ASP.NET web application with SQL Server database integration.

+After the project submission, additional system modules were independently completed and the system was redeployed to **MonsterASP.NET hosting** to provide a stable public live demo.

+This deployment allows users to experience the full functionality of the CKV Internet Banking System online.

 ---